timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - `isAllSelected` from `selectedFilters`;
 - `filteredItems` from items, `query`, and `selectedFilters`;
 - `isClearFiltersVisible` from `selectedFilters` and maybe `query`;
-- `isEmptyStateVisible` from filtered items, loading, and error state.
+- `isEmptyStateVisible` from filtered items.

+Later, when remote loading and errors appear, those become additional inputs to empty-state visibility.
+At this stage, the point is only that empty state is derived from the current local source state.

 The lesson is that `Clear filters` visibility is not independent state.
 It is a derived fact about the current filter state.
 Treating derived facts as separate mutable sources of truth increases synchronization cost.